bradcerasani/Contract/contract.md

 ### Photographs

 You should supply photographs in a high resolution digital format.
-If you choose to buy stock photographs, we can suggest stock libraries.
-If you’d like us to search for and license photographs for you, we can provide a separate estimate for that.
+If you choose to buy stock photographs, I can suggest stock libraries.
+If you’d like me to search for and license photographs for you, I can provide a separate estimate for that.

 ### HTML, CSS and JavaScript

 We deliver web page types developed from HTML5 markup, CSS3 stylesheets for styling and JavaScript for feature detection, poly-fills and behaviours.
 Depending on the specific requirements of your project, we may use other web technologies and languages in the development of your website.

-### Browser testing
+## Browser testing

 Browser testing _is not_ an attempt to make a website look the same in browsers with differing capabilities or on devices with varying screen resolutions.
 Browser testing _is_ ensuring that a user’s experience is appropriate to the capabilities of a browser or device.